stanford-cs161/winter2021-extra/notebooks/ATTRIBUTION.md

-**Attribution:** These notebooks were originally developed by Mary Wotters and have possibly been modified by Moses Charikar and Nima Anari.
-Any blames should be directed to Nima and Moses.
+**Attribution:** These notebooks were originally developed by Mary Wotters and have possibly been modified by Nima Anari and Moses Charikar.
+Please direct any concerns to Nima and Moses.